PROSPECTIVE BIRTH MOTHERS

 ABI can help women or couples facing an unplanned pregnancy in Kentucky, Indiana, Missouri, and Tennessee.
 While making an adoption plan, you will work with an adoption social worker who will assist you throughout the process.
 ABI’s staff holds professional degrees in social work and counseling, but many are also adoptive parents who struggled with infertility and/or birth parents who found themselves faced with unplanned pregnancies as teenagers or young adults.
 We feel it is important to not only have professional experience, but also a personal understanding of adoption.

 Adoption is very unique in that each case is different.
 We want you to know that you are in complete control of the decisions being made throughout the process.
 You are able to choose the adoptive family, what kind of contact (if any) you desire to have with the adoptive family and child, how you would like the birth and hospital care to take place, and many other aspects of the adoption process. we have many wonderful home study approved families with online profiles that you may choose to view.
-This time in your life might be stressful, scary, and anxiety-filled, but our team is here to help guide you throughout the process, and take you through each step, providing emotional support.
+This time in your life might be stressful, scary, and anxiety-filled, but our team is here to help guide you throughout the process, and take you through each step, providing emotional support, read here more about carpet cleaning dublin cost.
 We will assist in whatever way possible to ensure that you are confident and secure in your adoption plan.

 I chose adoption for my baby because I knew it was the best decision for me and my baby.
 Yes, it was a hard decision and one I did not come to easily, but I am still so glad I made it.
 I love the family I chose for my son and I know he is happy.
 I could have parented and I think I would have been okay, but I wanted more than okay for my son and also for my future.